ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

+## Change Log

+(\*) Indicates a change that breaks wire compatibility with the previous draft.

+02:

+- Define a new task configuration parameter, called the "query type", that allows tasks to partition reports into batches in different ways.
+In the current draft, the Collector specifies a "query", which the Aggregators use to guide selection of the batch.
+Two query types are defined: the "time-interval" type captures the semantics of draft 01; and the "fixed-size" type allows the Leader to partition the reports arbitrarily, subject to the constraint that each batch is roughly the same size. (\*)

+- Define a new task configuration parameter, called the task "expiration", that defines the lifetime of a given task.

+- Specify requirements for HTTP request authentication rather than a concrete scheme.
+(Draft 01 required the use of the `DAP-Auth-Token` header; this is now optional.)

+- Make "task_id" an optional parameter of the "/hpke_config" endpoint.

+- Add report count to CollectResp message. (\*)

+- Increase message payload sizes to accommodate VDAFs with input and aggregate shares larger than 2^16-1 bytes. (\*)

+- Bump draft-irtf-cfrg-vdaf-01 to 03 {{!VDAF}}. (\*)

+- Bump version tag from "dap-01" to "dap-02". (\*)

+- Clarify when it is safe for an Aggregator to evict various data artifacts from long-term storage.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}